mkataoka73/first-jekyll-site/_posts/2019-10-06-completed-js-tutorial.md

 Although it is said to be a bit old-dated, I think it must be a good one.

 So I want to learn more about JavaScript so that I would get more skills to code clean and beautifylly.

----
-## Today's counseling

-I have been to a counseling institute